 Destinations are a vital part of our careers guidance and transition.
 We support all our students to secure their chosen pathway.

-2021: 1 student left to attend independent specialist provision.
+2022: 1 student left to attend a sensory programme at an independent specialist provision.

 Comprehensive transition plans ensure their next placement is fully supported to meet their needs.